Blendify/blender-manual/blender_docs/manual/physics/soft_body/introduction.rst

 - Jiggle on moving characters.
 - Elastic and deformable objects made of materials like rubber or gelatin.
-- Tree branches moving in the wind, swining ropes, and the like.
+- Tree branches moving in the wind, swinging ropes, and the like.
 - Flags, wide sleeves, cushions or other simple fabric reacting to forces.

 The following videos may give you some more ideas: